jsign/vkt-proof-bench/README.md

 # vkt-proof-bench
 This repository contains benchmarks to measure the performance of proof generation and verification in Verkle Trees.

+## Run

+You can run this benchmark by just doing: `go run main.go`.

+The first time it runs it may take longer than usual since it will generate the `precomp` file needed for fast MSM required by `go-verkle`.
+This file is saved and not recomputed in subsequent runs.

 ## Results
 The following are the results run on an AMD Ryzen 7 3800XT processor and `go-ipa@ce4a969`.